 Wear comfortable, loose-fitting, and layered clothing.
 You will want to be comfortable and able to adjust your clothing depending on the temperature in the infusion room

 Remember to take in fluids before your infusion.
-Be sure to avoid alcohol and caffeine.
-Being hydrated may make it easier for your healthcare provider to access your vein
+Being hydrated may make it easier for your healthcare professional to access your vein

 What to Bring to the Infusion Room